出版:Berg Insight(ベルグインサイト社) 出版年月:2022年11月

 5.2 Austria

-5.2.1 Electricity and gas distribution industry structure
+5.2.1 Electricity and gas distribution structure

 5.2.2 Metering regulatory environment